kiselgra/c-mera/README.md

 	- `./configure --with-sbcl` (or `--with-ccl`)
 	- `make`
 	- `make install`

-#### CCL Support

-Using CCL C-Mera is much, much faster, but in certain situations the CCL condition handling hangs our system.
-We expect this to be fixed in the near future.

 ### Emacs Integration<a name="EmacsIntegration">
 The easiest way to configure your Lisp to load C-Mera is by adding it to quicklisp, as follows